denglert/manuals/q/README.md

 # `q` manuals

-`Q` is a programming language for array processing, developed by Arthur Whitney.
+`q` is a programming language for array processing, developed by Arthur Whitney.
 It is proprietary software, commercialized by Kx Systems.

 **Subtopics:**